MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/troubleshoot-always-on-vpn.md

 ### Error 809: can't establish a connection between local machine and VPN server

 In this issue, the remote server doesn't respond, which prevents your local machine and the VPN server from connecting.
-This could be because one of the network devices (for example, firewalls, Network Address Translation (NAT), and routers) between your computer and the remote server isn't configured to allow VPN connections.
+This could be because one or more network devices, such as routers, firewalls, or the Network Address Translation (NAT) between your computer and the remote server isn't configured to allow VPN connections.
 Contact your administrator or your service provider to determine which device may be causing the problem.

 #### Error 809 cause